How to identify your antique mirror's value: our guide

 Older mirrors are often more likely to show signs of wear and tear

-As you would expect, the older the mirror, the more valuable it tends to be.
+As you would expect, the older they are, the more antique mirrors cost and the more valuable they tend to be

 However, older mirrors are often more likely to show signs of wear and tear - there are advantages and disadvantages to this, which we’ll discuss later on.